-To make the transfer your spouse will need a QSuper Accumulation account, so they don’t have a QSuper Accumulation account we’ll open one for them.
-They need to read the product disclosure statement to find out more, including what insurance cover they may receive.
+To make the transfer your spouse will need a QSuper Accumulation account, so if they don’t have a QSuper Accumulation account they can head to the website and apply via the join button.
+They’ll need to read the product disclosure statement to find out more, including what insurance cover they may receive.

 Only before tax contributions (also known as concessional contributions) made to a QSuper Accumulation account can be split.
 These are contributions you’ve made to your account via salary sacrifice, contributions you’ve received from your employer, and, if you’re self-employed, contributions you’ve claimed a tax deduction for.

 The maximum you can transfer is the lesser of 85 per cent of these contributions to your partner’s account (15 percent of any concessional contributions made to your account is deducted as contributions tax) and the concessional contribution cap for that financial year.

 The following contributions cannot be split:

 The first thing to remember is that you can only transfer your contribution to your spouse if they meet the definition under Australian legislation.
 The definition of spouse is: “another person (whether of the same sex or a different sex) with whom the person is in a relationship that is registered under a law of a state or territory, or another person who, although not legally married to the person, lives with the person on a genuine domestic basis in a relationship as a couple.”